ethz-coss/ethz-coss.github.io/_talks/János_Kertész.md

 ---
-name: Economic crime as a social phenomenon
+name: Economic Crime as a Social Phenomenon
 speakers:
   - János Kertész
 categories:
   - Presentation
 ---

-Economic crime as a social phenomenon
+Economic Crime as a Social Phenomenon